RandulaTharaka/Exception-Handling-in-Java/README.md

 ![last-commit](https://img.shields.io/github/last-commit/RandulaTharaka/Data-Structure-and-Algorithms)

 ## Overview
 This project is dedicated to demonstrate different types of exceptions and ways to handle them in Java language.
-You can open the porject using IntelliJ IDEA IDE.
+You can open the project using IntelliJ IDEA IDE.

 ## Key Concepts